Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 Following the 60%/30%/10% rule, I decided to have two main colors which represent 60% of the website, as the website is about a summer destination the two colors represent the sun(#db8d3f ) and the sea(#254c54 ).
 Also, 2 colors, representing 30%, and one color for the last 10%.
 To keep the colors in harmony with the images I picked the colors from some parts of the images.
-The #254c54 was taken from the ocean of the hero image, #db8d3f from the village walls in the about section, and #9e2f21 from a food image.
+For example, the #254c54 was taken from the ocean of the hero image, #db8d3f from the village walls in the about section, and #9e2f21 from a food image.
 ![Palette](assets/images/palette.png)

 **Typography**: